 “We celebrate this victory with disabled voters.
 It was intolerable, more than 30 years after the passage of the ADA, to have failed to implement disability rights laws guaranteeing people with disabilities the same access to the ballot as nondisabled voters,” said Virginia Knowlton Marcus, CEO of Disability Rights NC.
 “The power of the disability vote cannot be ignored.”

 “We are delighted that Judge Boyle recognized the right of voters with print disabilities to choose how to vote without having to sacrifice their privacy and independence, just like nondisabled voters can,” said Rosa Lee Bichell of Disability Rights Advocates.
 “This order is a move towards a more inclusive and equitable democratic system in North Carolina.”

 This lawsuit was filed in the Eastern District of North Carolina under Title II of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-Rather than monetary damages, plaintiffs seek reform to the systems and practices that discriminate against voters with disabilities in time for the November 2020 elections.
+Rather than monetary damages, plaintiffs seek reform to the systems and practices that discriminate against voters with disabilities.

 About Disability Rights Advocates (DRA): Disability Rights Advocates is a leading national nonprofit disability rights legal center.
 Its mission is to advance equal rights and opportunity for people with all types of disabilities nationwide.
 DRA has a long history of enforcing the rights of voters with disabilities, including their rights to accessible voting machines, polling places, and online voter registration.
 Visit www.dralegal.org.